robertdebock/presentations/vault-operations.md

 ## Updating

-As updating is required somewhat frequently and is specific; automating this using for example Ansible will prove valuable.
+As updating is required somewhat frequently, is specific and critical; automating this using for example Ansible will prove valuable.

 > Note: Please have a non-production environment prepared to exercise the update.